Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Muscle, nervous, connective, glandular and epithelial

 Answer is A: There are four major types (not five or six).
-Osseous and blood are also connective, while glandular tissue is also epithelial.
+Osseous and blood are also connective, while glandular tissue is also epithelial. - What is the name of the membrane that surrounds the lungs?

 A. Visceral peritoneum